MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-admin-role.md

 Site collection administrators are users that have permission to manage a site collection.
 They don't need to have an admin role in Office 365, and don't have access to the SharePoint admin center.
 A site collection can have several administrators, but must have one and only one primary administrator.

 > [!NOTE]
-> Global admins, SharePoint admins, and site collection admins all need to be assigned a SharePoint Online license. > There is a separate role called the **term store administrator**.
+> Global admins, SharePoint admins, and site collection admins all need to be assigned a SharePoint Online license. <br>There is a separate role called the **term store administrator**.
 Users assigned this role can add or change terms in the term store (a directory of common terms you want to use across your organization).
 To learn more, see [Assign roles and permissions to manage term sets](assign-roles-and-permissions-to-manage-term-sets.md).

 ## Key tasks of the SharePoint administrator
 <a name="BK_KeyTasks"> </a>